 Individuals will attend a variety of sites where they work to solve

 issues in a fast, efficient manner.
-Telecom Field Operatives will gain
+Telecoms Field Operative (Level 2) will gain

 a broad range of knowledge and skills about installing and repairing